 Duration: 1 year full time or 2 years part time; taught in the evening

-This is one of the longest established postgraduate courses of its kind in the UK, with a very strong record of publication by its graduates.
-Designed for talented and committed writers, the course is taught by a team of award-winning writers and academics.
-You will have the opportunity to work in a variety of genres, including fiction, poetry, children’s and young adult fiction, and writing for radio, stage and screen, and to tailor your course to suit your interests.
-Our close links to the publishing and editing industries provide you with networking opportunities and the chance to talk with and be taught by a hugely impressive list of visiting publishers, editors, agents and award-winning visiting writers such as William Ivory, Kathleen Jamie, Alan Hollinghurst, Carrie Etter, and Michael Schmidt.
+This is one of the longest established postgraduate courses of its kind in the UK, with a very strong record of publication and related employment by its graduates.
+Designed for talented and committed writers, the course is taught by a team of award-winning writers and academics in multiple genres, with international reputations and specialist industry knowledge, such as William Ivory, Eve Makis, Rory Waterman, Anthony Cropper and David Belbin.
+You will have the opportunity to work in your choice of a variety of genres, including fiction, poetry, children’s and young adult fiction, and writing for radio, stage and screen, and can tailor your course to suit your interests.
+Our close links to the publishing and editing industries provide you with networking opportunities and the chance to talk with and be taught by a hugely impressive list of visiting publishers, editors, agents and award-winning visiting writers such as Gwendoline Riley, Kathleen Jamie, Alan Hollinghurst, Carol Leeming and Michael Schmidt.
 Many of our graduates go on to achieve publication or to work with an agent, go into the arts industries, undertake funded PhDs, and so on.

-Nottingham Trent University offers opportunities to study for an MPhil or PhD by research in creative writing, critical-creative writing, and creative and critical writing.
+Nottingham Trent University has a robust, dynamic, diverse community of postgraduate Creative Writing research students, and offers opportunities to study for an MPhil or PhD by research in creative writing, critical-creative writing, and creative and critical writing.
 Supervision is available by full-time or part-time study, and can sometimes be provided by distance learning.
-NTU is a member of Midlands4Cities, which provides full scholarships to successful applicants.
+NTU is a member of Midlands4Cities, which provides fully-funded scholarships, including living allowances, to successful applicants.
 Many of the M4C-funded PhD students are or have been supervised by our academic staff members.
-Look at the ‘Members’ tab of this website to find our potential supervisors and current PhD students.
+The university also provides fully-funded scholarships.
+Look at the ‘Members’ tab of this website to find our potential supervisors among the academic staff, and feel very welcome to make contact: we’ll be glad to have a chat about how it works, and to guide you through the process.